 Step 4 – Sending your plain text Email.

-In this final step, we have to send the email using the sendmail() method.
+In this final step, we must send the email using the sendmail() method.
 Here is the syntax of this function:

 smtp.sendmail(sender_email, reciever_email, message)